-As part of the control period 7 (CP7) passenger train performance reset (CP7 reset), we seek views on the passenger train performance targets proposed for monitoring and holding Network Rail to account in years 3 to 5 of the control period.
+As part of the control period 7 (CP7) passenger train performance reset (CP7 reset), we sought views on the passenger train performance targets proposed for monitoring and holding Network Rail to account in years 3 to 5 of the control period.

 The performance of Great Britain’s railways is a priority for passengers and freight users who want reliable and punctual services.